 - It's Not Just Physical - Emotional Abuse: Domestic and dating violence isn’t always physical.
 This presentation reviews the definition of emotional abuse and covers how to identify the abuse cycle and different forms of emotional abuse, the effects of that abuse, and what resources are available.

 - Connect the Dots - Intersections of Violence and Discrimination: We know that sexual misconduct and interpersonal violence are not just individual relationship issues, but issues of social justice.
-This workshop explores how various forms of violence and discrimination intersection with sexual and interpersonal violence.
+This workshop explores how various forms of violence and discrimination intersect with sexual and interpersonal violence.

-- Gender Socialization, Violence, and Prevention: This workshop explores gender role socialization, media representation, what you can do about it, becoming an active bystander.
+- Gender Socialization, Violence, and Prevention: This workshop explores gender role socialization, media representation, what you can do about it, and becoming an active bystander.